noravdh/boris-bikes/README.md

-This project will emulate the boris bike sytem.
+This project will emulate the boris bike system.
 The program will include all the docking stations, bikes, and infrastructure (repair staff, and so on) required.